 - Water and food: Water is arguably the most important item in your bag.
 Unfortunately it’s also the heaviest, bulkiest thing you’ll need to carry.
 Because it’s unreasonable to carry enough water for 3 days, carry several small water bottles and be prepared to filter or purify your own water using a portable water filtration system like those made for camping.
 Whenever possible, opt for dry food instead of canned as it is much lighter weight and doesn’t require additional supplies like a can opener or dishwashing soap.
 To really make your food lightweight, consider packing freeze-dried dog food in place of kibble or canned.
 Almost weightless, freeze-dried food can be served either dry, right out of the package, or can be mixed with water to create a wet food.
 Note: If you’re pre-packing food and water in your Bug-Out Bag, check these items for freshness and be sure to replace them at least every 3 months.

-- A multi-purpose leash: Because you have no way of knowing in advance of an emergency what type of situation you’ll end up in, and because you may have your hands full with survival supplies, a multi-use leash that can be used normally, attached around the waist, worn courier-style over the shoulder, and can be used as a tie-out will be a lifesaver.
+- A multi-purpose leash: Because you have no way of knowing in advance of an emergency what type of situation you’ll end up in, and because you may have your hands full with survival supplies, a multi-use leash, like the Kurgo Quantum Leash that can be used normally, attached around the waist, worn courier-style over the shoulder, and can be used as a tie-out will be a lifesaver.

 - Dog booties and water-resistant coat: With the uncertainties surrounding an emergency evacuation, you’ll need to be prepared for all types of weather conditions.
 Be sure your pack includes a set of dog booties to protect your pup’s paws against ice, and snow in the winter or extreme heat in the summer.
 Booties are also helpful if you find yourself hiking over rocky or rough terrain that could damage delicate paw pads.
 Also important is a dog coat that offers warmth and protection against rain and snow.